-You can create a list of computers and wireless devices that are allowed to join the wireless network.
+You can set up a list of computers and wireless devices that are allowed to join the wireless network.
 This list is based on the unique MAC address of each computer and device.

-Each network device has a MAC address, which is a unique 12-character physical address, containing the hexadecimal characters 0¡V9, a¡Vf, or A¡VF only, and separated by colons (for example, 00:09:AB:CD:EF:01).
+Each network device has a MAC address, which is a unique 12-character physical address, containing the hexadecimal characters 0-9, a-f, or A-F only, and separated by colons (for example, 00:09:AB:CD:EF:01).
 Typically, the MAC address is on the label of the wireless card or network interface device.
 If you do not have access to the label, you can display the MAC address using the network configuration utilities of the computer.
 You might also find the MAC addresses in the Attached Devices screen.

-- > To restrict access based on MAC addresses: - Select Advanced > Advanced Setup > Wireless Settings and click Setup Access List.
+To restrict access based on MAC addresses:

+- 1. Select ADVANCED > Advanced Setup > Advanced Wireless Settings. - 2.
+Click Setup Access List.